Lhabab Duchen

 Prayer Activities

-One of the most important prayer activities on the "Lhabab Duchen Festival" is to simmer mulberry.
-As long as there is a place to simmer the mulberry stove, the pilgrims will put their cypress branches into the stove, and sprinkle the barley grains, zanba, pour ghee, and so on.
+One of the most important prayer activities on the "Lhabab Duchen Festival" is to burn incense.
+As long as there is a place to burn incense, the pilgrims will put their cypress branches into the stove, and sprinkle the barley grains, zanba, pour ghee, and so on.

 The believers also offer sacrifices or provide assistance to the poor, according to their financial resources.
 Since early morning, thousands of worshippers have been lining up at the gate of the Jokhang temple in Lhasa, waiting to worship the statue of Sakyamuni Buddha in the temple and add ghee to the lamps, praying for the Buddha's blessing of happiness and safety for their families.
 After worshiping the Buddha in Jokhang temple, the believers begin to turn the prayer wheels and pray, along the traditional Linkhor road route, through the Chokpori, Norbulingka, Potala Palace, etc.